 In 1907, a constitutional amendment providing for state ownership of the home was rejected by Texas voters.
 The amendment was resubmitted to the voters in 1911, which as then passed, and the property was deeded to the state

 In 1913, the state constructed a large two-story brick addition, designed by Page Brothers, Architects, which included twenty-four new bedrooms.
 To accommodate the growing number of ailing patients, a brick hospital building was built in 1916, with a hospital annex added eight years later.

 In 1949, the home fell under the jurisdiction of the Board of Texas State Hospitals and Special Schools.
 During the late 1950s, the nine remaining residents were consolidated into one hospital wing.
 In 1963, the last three residents were moved to private nursing homes at state expense, and the facility was closed.

-At any given time, 20 to 25 emerging nonprofit organizations are in residence.
+At any given time, 20 to 25 emerging non-profit organizations are in residence at The AGE Building.
 Tenants pay below-market rental rates and share facilities and equipment, to allow them to concentrate more dollars into their programs rather than overhead costs.